vene/vene.github.io/content/blog/mirror.md

 {\pfrac{f(x)}{x}\biggr\rvert_{x=\phi(u)}}  $$

 so natural gradient cancels out the Jacobian of $\phi$ in the chain rule!
-In our case, this is as if we use a sigmoid nonlinearity that acts as the identity in the backward pass!
+In our case, this is as if we used a sigmoid nonlinearity that acts as the identity in the backward pass!
 This suggests an alternative implementation, reminiscent of *straight through* tricks: